Louvre heist suspects have admitted involvement in jewels theft

 The stolen jewels – among them an emerald necklace set with more than 1,000 diamonds gifted by Napoleon to his second wife – were not recovered during the arrests.

-On October 19, thieves raided the Apollo Gallery on the Louvre’s upper floor, which houses the French Crown Jewels.
+The thieves raided the Apollo Gallery on the Louvre’s upper floor, which houses the French Crown Jewels, on October 19.
 They used a truck-mounted ladder to gain access to the gallery, one of the most ornate rooms in the museum, through a window.
 They broke into two high-security display cases and made off with nine items, including a diamond and sapphire jewelry set worn by Queen Marie-Amélie and Queen Hortense.

 The jewelry taken from the museum is estimated to be worth 88 million euros ($102 million).